 Manual Transmission Bearings

 Roller Bearings: Roller bearings have more surface area than ball bearings.
-These bearings are well suited for heavy applications.
+These bearings are well-suited for heavy applications.
 Tapered roller bearings are used in differentials, final drives, and transfer shafts and require a slight preload.
-Always check with the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.
+Always check the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.

 Needle Bearings: Needle bearings consist of small needle-like bearings.
 These small bearings are held in a round cylinder by assembly grease.
-Handle with care; needle bearings are not fastened to the cylinder and can fall from the carrier.
-Use petroleum jelly or Vaseline to replace and hold any bearings that have fallen out.
+Handle carefully; needle bearings are not fastened to the cylinder and can fall from the carrier.
+Use petroleum jelly or Vaseline to replace and hold any fallen bearings.